 Attendance is an integral part of the course.
 Missing lab - not logging in and working on assignments, reviewing posted material, etc will negatively impact your performance as there will be things discussed and reviewed "in class" that are not in your text or lab book.
 While there will be no point or grade deductions based on attendance, you can not expect to learn and understand the material if you do not participate in the class.
 Participation is a very important part of your final course grade.
-It can include anything from asking questions and participating in class discussions during your lecture sessions, in our lab forum, via email, as well as logging in to the course's Blackboard page and participating any other sessions.
+It can include anything from asking questions and participating in class discussions during your lectures, our labs, via email, before, and/or after class, as well as logging in to the course's Blackboard page and participating in the hybrid sessions.